isabellebryans/ICN-p2p-network/README.md

 # P2P network overlay using Information Centric Networking Protocols (NDN)

+This is Project 3 for the Scalable Computing module.

 On Pi 1 Cd into the project folder.<br />
 Run the command:  source .tmux/ndn-rovers <br />
 This starts the diver network.\newline